antor44/livestream_video/README.md

 -   **Context Control for AI:** Fine-tune Gemini translations with context levels (0-3) to balance between literal accuracy and creative, context-aware fluency.
 -   **Text-to-Speech (TTS):** Read translated text aloud for a more immersive experience.
 -   **Subtitle Generation:** Automatically create `.srt` subtitle files from local media files.
+-   **Subtitle Video Editor:** Integrated tool to cut and merge video segments, ideal for creating multilingual subtitles or refining timing.
 -   **Timeshift:** A fully configurable timeshift feature, exclusive to the VLC player.
+-   **Timeshift Recording:** Save and merge selected video segments directly from the timeshift buffer.
 -   **Broad Service Support:** Access a wide range of video services through `streamlink` or `yt-dlp`.
 -   **Multi-Platform:** Compatible with Linux, macOS, and Windows (via WSL2).